QNetITQ/WaveFox/README.md

 - `Style.Toolbar-Transparency-Low`
 - `Style.Toolbar-Transparency-Medium`
 - `Style.Toolbar-Transparency-High`

+### Linux Transparency
+Requires Linux with transparency support.
+Transparency only works in windowed mode.
+I don't know if this is a limitation of the browser or the script or the operating system itself.
+Tested on Linux KDE + ForceBlur.

+To enable transparency, create and activate the keys below

+- `Style.Linux-Transparency-Enabled`
+- `gfx.webrender.all`

+It is possible to control the saturation of the background

+- `Style.Linux-Transparency-Low`
+- `Style.Linux-Transparency-Medium`
+- `Style.Linux-Transparency-High`

 ### Linux Accent Color
 It is possible to activate the accent color on the tab bar.
 Works only on the system theme.